agracio/ts-react-json-table/README.md

  ];
   ```

-If both `columns` and `excludeColumns` props are defined, columns will be excluded even if they are defined in `columns`.
+If both `columns` and `excludeColumns` props are passed, columns will be excluded even if they are defined in `columns` prop.

-## README update is still in progress...
+## README update in progress...